liferay/liferay-frontend-projects/projects/npm-tools/CONTRIBUTING.md

 Sometimes, it can be useful to publish a preview release for testing purposes prior to a broader roll-out, but it is a somewhat manual process.

-As an example, this is the procedure followed to produce [the v9.5.0-beta.1 release](https://www.npmjs.com/package/liferay-npm-scripts/v/9.5.0-beta.1) of liferay-npm-scripts:
+As an example, this is the procedure followed to produce [the v9.5.0-beta.1 release](https://www.npmjs.com/package/liferay-npm-scripts/v/9.5.0-beta.1):

 ```sh
 # Check out a branch for the release